engbasel/Vet-Store/README.md

 # 🐾 Vet-Store – Animal Care App

 A **Flutter & Firebase-powered** mobile app designed to make pet care simple and convenient.
+This project was developed as part of the **ITI Summer Training Final Project**.

 ## 📌 Features